dgv/dgv.github.io/apps.md

 ---
 # recommended apps

-Only open-source apps which respect your privacy, highly recommend to use Android-based alternatives like [LineageOS](https://lineageos.org/) on compatible [devices](https://wiki.lineageos.org/devices/) or [GrapheneOS](https://grapheneos.org/) for Google Pixel devices.
+Only open-source apps that respect your privacy, highly recommend to use Android-based alternatives like [LineageOS](https://lineageos.org/) on compatible [devices](https://wiki.lineageos.org/devices/) or [GrapheneOS](https://grapheneos.org/) for Google Pixel devices.
 For more information check [surveillance self-defense](https://ssd.eff.org/).

 ## browser ([_privacytests.org_](https://privacytests.org/))